-There are two distinct parts that make up mammalian skin; the epidermis — the outer layer of dead keratinocytes that gets renewed pretty often — together with the more stable dermis — the layer under it that houses all kinds of glands, hair follicles, blood vessels, lymph vessels and sensory cells– form the cutis.
+There are two distinct parts that make up mammalian skin; the epidermis (this is the outer layer of dead keratinocytes that “flakes” so it gets renewed pretty often) together with the more stable dermis (the layer under it that houses all kinds of glands, hair follicles, blood vessels, lymph vessels and sensory cells) forms the cutis.
 Directly under it lies the subcutis or subcutaneous tissue, where fatty cells are clumped together to protect you from the cold.

-The layer where ink needs to be deposited, the dermis, also unfortunately contains nervous cells that send pain signals to the brain to let us know our body is being hurt; it’s not that bad when you prick your toe on a particularly sharp rock.
-But when your body is being hurt from 80 to 150 times a second, they send out a flurry of signals to the brain, making the experience of getting a tattoo not that pleasant.
+The layer where ink needs to be deposited, the dermis, unfortunately also contains receptor cells that send pain signals to the brain to let us know our body is being hurt; it’s not that bad when you prick your toe on a particularly sharp rock.
+But when your body is being hurt from 80 to 150 times a second, they send out a panicked flurry of signals to the brain, making the experience of getting a tattoo not that pleasant.

 The inks or dyes themselves also evolved over time; as a rule of thumb, tattoo ink is made up of two parts: a pigment and a carrier.
 The pigment is the substance that gives the ink its color, while the carrier is a solvent that ensures the pigment is evenly mixed, protects against pathogens and aids application.
 Throughout time, water or alcohol have been the most widely used carriers, with glycerine and denatured alcohols also used in modern tattooing.

-Pigments have been made from, well, mostly anything colorful; traditional colors were made with materials that range from simple dirt to pen ink, soot, even blood.
-Modern pigments are derived from heavy metals, metal oxides, liquid hydrocarbons or carbon.
+Pigments have been made from, well, mostly anything colorful; traditional colors were made with materials that range from simple dirt to pen ink (yay prisons), soot, even blood.
+Modern pigments are derived from heavy metals, metal oxides, liquid hydrocarbons, or carbon.
 But be warned, red dyes especially are known to cause allergies and swelling for a few months after getting a tattoo.

-One of the most spectacular (to be read:insane) pigment recipes I’ve come across hails from ancient Rome and calls for Egyptian pine bark, corroded bronze ground in vinegar and iron sulfate to be mixed with insect eggs then soaked in water and leek juice.
+One of the most spectacular (to be read: ‘sinsane) pigment recipes I’ve come across hails from ancient Rome and calls for Egyptian pine bark, corroded bronze ground in vinegar, and iron sulfate to be mixed with insect eggs, then soaked in water and leek juice.
 The concoction would be rubbed energetically on fresh wounds made with needles or blades to create the tattoo.
 It really bugged me.

 Some tattoos hurt and some tattoos really hurt.
-Here’s some tips
+Here are some tips